Pregnancy Calculator NHS: Accurate Due Date Calculator, Conception & Week-by-Week Guide

 You should consult a healthcare provider:

-• As soon as pregnancy is confirmed
+• As soon as you are confirmed pregnant

 • For regular prenatal checkups